Holographic complexity: braneworld gravity versus the Lloyd bound: Basic setup

 As mentioned in the Introduction section~\ref{sec:intro}, with intrinsic gravitational dynamics present on the brane, we observe a violation of the Lloyd bound eq.~\eqref{Lloyd_Bound_2} for a certain range of values for the bulk parameters comprising the brane location $y_{\rm brane}$ and the JT coupling $\alpha$.
 As discussed in detail in sections \ref{sec:complexity_growth} and \ref{sec:numerical_approach}, we find that although the asymptotically early/late time rate of change of complexity does approach the value set by the Lloyd bound, for part of the bulk parameter space a violation occurs during the intermediate stages of time evolution of the state.
-In particular, for positive (negative) values of $\alpha$ violating the bound, the rate of change of complexity reaches the Lloyd bound value from above (below) at asymptotically late (early) times, signaling a violation of the Lloyd bound during intermediate stages of time evolution - see for instance the figs. \ref{fig:dCVdt_With_JT_1} and \ref{fig:With_JT_plots}.\footnote{This pattern of violation of the Lloyd bound is similar to other instances observed in \cite{Carmi:2017jqz, Yang:2017czx, An:2018xhv, Alishahiha:2018tep, Bernamonti:2021jyu, Auzzi:2023qbm}.
-It is worth pointing out that aside from~\cite{Auzzi:2023qbm}, all of the aforementioned violations of the Lloyd bound were in the context of the complexity equals action proposal, and not for the complexity equals volume proposal, which is seemingly more robust in meeting the bound.} In section~\ref{sec:Engelhardt-Folkestad}, we argue that this violation of the Lloyd bound is tied to the violation of the WEC by the associated bulk parameters.
+In particular, for positive (negative) values of $\alpha$ violating the bound, the rate of change of complexity reaches the Lloyd bound value from above (below) at asymptotically late (early) times, signaling a violation of the Lloyd bound during intermediate stages of time evolution - see for instance the figs. \ref{fig:dCVdt_With_JT_1} and \ref{fig:With_JT_plots}.\footnote{This pattern of violation of the Lloyd bound is similar to other instances observed in \cite{Carmi:2017jqz, Yang:2017czx, An:2018xhv, Alishahiha:2018tep, Auzzi:2018pbc, Bernamonti:2021jyu, Auzzi:2023qbm}.
+It is worth pointing out that aside from~\cite{Auzzi:2023qbm}, all of the aforementioned violations of the Lloyd bound were in the context of the CA proposal, and not for the CV proposal, which is seemingly more robust in meeting the bound.
+See also the discussion in \cite{Auzzi:2018zdu}, where CV respects the Lloyd bound in a warped AdS$_3$ setup as well, but with the warping parameter playing a nontrivial role in eq.~\eqref{Lloyd_Bound_1}.} In section~\ref{sec:Engelhardt-Folkestad}, we argue that this violation of the Lloyd bound is tied to the violation of the WEC by the associated bulk parameters.
 More precisely, we introduce an equivalent description of our setup with an ETW brane in terms of a two-sided asymptotically AdS$_3$ geometry, with the brane replaced by a suitably chosen thin shell of matter, such that the rate of change of complexity is identical for the two cases.
 The violation of the WEC in the two-sided setup can then be seen to translate into a violation of the Lloyd bound for the single-sided setup with a brane.
 Further, demanding the WEC be met for the two-sided setup is equivalent to requiring the Lloyd bound to be met by complexity growth for the single-sided setup with a brane, leading to an effective reduction in the allowed bulk parameter space $(y_{\rm brane}, \alpha)$.